dthaler/ebpf-docs/isa/kernel.org/instruction-set.rst

 where '(uint32_t)' indicates truncation to 32 bits.

+   **Note**

-*Linux implementation note*: In the Linux kernel, uint32_t is expressed as u32, uint64_t is expressed as u64, etc.  This document uses the standard C terminology as the cross-platform specification.
+   *Linux implementation*: In the Linux kernel, uint32_t is expressed as u32, uint64_t is expressed as u64, etc.  This document uses the standard C terminology as the cross-platform specification.

 ``BPF_ADD | BPF_X | BPF_ALU64`` (0x0f) means::